Marquise Brown: 2022

 On April 28, 2022, on Day 1 of the 2022 NFL draft, Brown and the Ravens' third-round pick were traded to the Cardinals for the 23rd pick in the first round.
 Brown said he was unhappy with the Ravens' offensive system and had asked to be traded.
 The trade also reunited Brown with his college quarterback Kyler Murray.
 The Cardinals picked up the fifth-year option on Brown's contract on April 28, 2022.

 In Week 3, Brown caught 14 of 17 targets for 140 yards against the Rams.
 In Week 6, Brown suffered a fractured foot and was placed on injured reserve on October 20, 2022.
 On November 16, 2022, the Cardinals announced that Brown was designated to return from injured reserve.
 He participated in the teams practices leading up to Week 11 but was not activated.
 He was then activated on November 26 for the team's Week 12 matchup.
-Brown recorded 67 passes for 709 yards and three touchdowns.
+Brown recorded 67 receptions for 709 yards and three touchdowns.